 In 2018 Perenco acquired 49% of Petrofac Netherlands Holding, which holds Petrofac contracts in Mexico and operates alongside Pemex, the State Company.
 This partnership has allowed Perenco to invest in the development of the Santuario, Magallanes and Arenque fields.

 Perenco once again aims to demonstrate the company’s technical know-how in operating mature fields by settling in Mexico.
 These assets offer a STOIIP (stock of initially in place) of 4 billion barrels in place with 550 MMbbl already produced.
 Another 500 MMbbl in place discovered in 2013 on Santuario come to top-up these reserves, as well as five tested discoveries that have not yet been developed on Arenque.

-Santuario and Magallanes Offshore Fields
+Santuario and Magallanes Onshore Fields

 Santuario and Magallanes blocks were discovered in 1960 and are located in the State of Tabasco in South-Central Mexico.